-Emerging Field 45 “Multi-Agent Social Systems”
+Emerging Field “Multi-Agent Systems”

 This Emerging Field resulted from joining the former Emerging Fields EF4 and EF5.
 Successfully completed projects from the two former EFs can be found here: